m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

 \end{align*}
 $$

-This corresponds to multiplying the relative velocity between the bodies by some constant smaller than one, creating a nice exponential curve when done every timestep.
-As an example of where this can be useful, I used it in my test project to make blocks attached to the mouse pointer with a spring follow it calmly instead of oscillating back and forth.
+This can be handy when used together with compliance, creating springs that slow down over time instead of oscillating forever.
 {: .sidenote}

 To apply the velocity update, we take the sum of all of the above and turn it